What does TwoPointOne signify?

 Antonia Nickleberry is a Texarkana, Texas native who graduated from Liberty-Eylau High School in 2012.
 She then graduated from Texas A&M University in 2016 with a Bachelor of Science in Wildlife & Fisheries Sciences.
 In 2019, she completed her Master of Business Administration from Concordia University-Texas.
 She began her D.V.M. education at St. George's University School of Veterinary Medicine in January 2020.

-As a first generation college student, Antonia faced many obstacles in her collegiate career.
-Being in a field with a minimal amount of blacks, she felt the lack of support from within the profession which led her to create TwoPointOne to assist perspective and current black students of veterinary medicine.
-Her vision for TwoPointOne is to provide guidance via resources during the inevitable struggles that the majority of black students will face on their journey to D.V.M.
+AAs a first-generation college student, Antonia faced many obstacles in her collegiate career.
+Being in a field with a minimal amount of black people, she felt the lack of support from within the profession which led her to create TwoPointOne.
+Her vision for TwoPointOne is to provide educational, financial, and mental health resources to aspiring and current black veterinary students.

 "Change will not come if we wait for some other person, or if we wait for some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek."